bob6664569/quickthumb-slug/README.md

 # QuickThumb-Slug

-QuickThumb-Slug is an on the fly, thumbnail creation middleware for express based on the [QuickThumb lib](https://github.com/zivester/node-quickthumb) but using pre-defined size formats to avoid malicious exploitation of the library.
+QuickThumb-Slug is an on the fly, thumbnail creation middleware for express based on the [QuickThumb lib](https://github.com/zivester/node-quickthumb) but using pre-defined sizes to avoid malicious exploitation of the library.
 It utilizes the popular *nix image library, ImageMagick.
-It allows for the automatic creation of thumbnails by adding query parameters onto a standard image url.
+It allows for the automatic creation of thumbnails by adding a final slug to image filenames.
 It's ideal for web developers who would like to easily experiment with different size thumbnails, wihout having to worry about pre-generating an entire library.

 ## Examples